ahbalbaid/Trading-analysis/README.md

 # Trading-bot
-This was an old project that I made to try to predict the stock market using taylor series the goal of this project was to build a program for digital trading
+In this project that I am trying to predict the stock market using taylor series the goal of this project was to build a program for digital trading

 First in task 1,